sedostheatre/sedos.co.uk/input/shows/2022-amadeus.md

       width="800" height="600" alt="Amadeus - Today in History"></a><script
       async src="//embedr.flickr.com/assets/client-code.js"
       charset="utf-8"></script>
+  - order: 1
+    title: REVIEWS
+    body: >-
+      >***** Sedos is one of those theatre companies that never seem to disappoint and their current production of Amadeus, running at The Bridewell Theatre, is no exception.
+Sedos once again show their skill in taking a well-loved play and presenting it in an innovative and entertaining fashion....
+Excellent production by the talented members of Sedos.

+      ><footer><cite><a target="_blank" href="Amadeus, 2022, HuSardines Magazine">https://www.sardinesmagazine.co.uk/review/amadeus-2/#.Y4AnsEnYWH8.twitter</a></cite></footer>

+      >**** Chris de Pury gives a masterful and word-perfect performance

+      ><footer><cite><a target="_blank" href="Amadeus, 2022, Spy in the Stalls ">https://thespyinthestalls.com/2022/11/amadeus/</a></cite></footer>

+      >This is an outstanding production by this super-talented company....
+They certainly have nailed it.
+It was right every time.
+Exciting, intriguing, a snappy production with never a dull moment.
+Brilliant!

+      ><footer><cite><a target="_blank" href="https://hubpages.com/entertainment/Amadeus-A-Sedos-Production-at-the-Bridewell-Theatre-London">Amadeus, 2022, HubPages</a></cite></footer>
 metaTitle: Amadeus plays at the Bridewell Theatre from 23 November-3 December 2022
 metaDescription: Amadeus, part of Sedos’ 2022 London season, plays at the Bridewell Theatre from 23 November-3 December 2022.
 Genius, jealousy and